 The general claim of the indeterminacy of translation is that there might be different ways of translating a language which are equally correct but which are not mere stylistic variants.
 The claim includes what one might think of as the limiting case of translation, that in which a given language is ‘translated’ into itself.

-Some philosophers have held that the idea of indeterminacy is absurd, or that it amounts to an extreme form of scepticism about whether we ever understand one another, or whether correct translation is possible at all.
+Some philosophers hold that the idea of indeterminacy is absurd, or that it amounts to an extreme form of scepticism about whether we ever understand one another, or whether correct translation is possible at all.
+(See for example Searle, 1987; for a reply, see Føllesdal, 1990.)
 It is not hard to see how such opinions arise.
-One picture of communication is like this: you have an idea, a determinate meaning, in your mind and convey it me by your utterance.
-To those who have that picture, indeterminacy may seem to threaten the idea of communication, for it seems to suggest that the conveying is always vulnerable to drastic failure.
-In the case of translation, one view is that synonymy, sameness of meaning, is the criterion of correct translation; in that case, indeterminacy may appear as a denial that translation is possible at all.
+One picture of communication is like this: you have an idea, a determinate meaning, in your mind and convey it to me by your utterance.
+To those who have that picture, indeterminacy threatens the whole idea of communication, for it suggests that the conveying is always vulnerable to drastic failure.
+In the case of translation, the analogous view is that synonymy, or sameness of meaning, is the criterion of correct translation; in that case, indeterminacy may appear as a denial that translation is possible at all.

 Such views, however, take for granted a view of communication, or of translation, which is very far from Quine’s.
-For Quine, the criterion of successful communication, whether or not translation is involved, is fluent interaction, verbal and nonverbal: “Success in communication is judged by smoothness of conversation, by frequent predictability of verbal and nonverbal reactions, and by coherence and plausibility of native testimony” (1990, 43).
+For Quine, the criterion of successful communication, whether or not it involves translation, is fluent interaction, verbal and nonverbal: “Success in communication is judged by smoothness of conversation, by frequent predictability of verbal and nonverbal reactions, and by coherence and plausibility of native testimony.”
+(1990a, 43) This is a third person or external view of language and communication, as required by Quine’s naturalism.
 From this point of view, talk of synonymy and of ideas in the mind is simply a theoretical gloss which is (at best) in need of justification.
-Quine doubts that the gloss is justifiable; his scepticism about the theorizing, however, is not scepticism about the data.
+Quine doubts that the gloss is justifiable; scepticism about the theorizing, however, is not scepticism about the data.
 Smooth communication certainly occurs, sometimes in cases where different languages are involved.
-That successful translation occurs is not cast in doubt by anything he says; his claim, indeed, is that it may be possible in more than one way.
+Quine says nothing that casts doubt on the idea that successful translation (by his criterion) is possible; his claim, indeed, is that it may be possible in more than one way.

 The second kind of indeterminacy, which Quine sometimes refers to as holophrastic indeterminacy, is another matter.
-Here the claim is that there is more than one correct method of translating sentences where the two translations differ not merely in the meanings attributed to the sub-sentential parts of speech but also in the net import of the whole sentence.
-This claim involves the whole language, so there are going to be no examples, perhaps except of an exceedingly artificial kind.
-There is also nothing resembling a proof; in some late work, indeed, Quine refers to it as a “conjecture” (loc. cit.).
+Here the claim is that there is more than one correct method of translating sentences where the two translations of a given sentence differ not merely in the meanings attributed to the sub-sentential parts of speech but also in the net import of the whole sentence.
+(Hence the two translations would express different propositions, in the abstract sense, or different Fregean Gedanke; Quine claims that undermining these ideas was part of his motivation in developing the doctrine; see 1990d.)
+This claim involves the whole language, so there are no examples, except perhaps of an exceedingly artificial kind.
+There is also nothing resembling a proof; in some late works, indeed, Quine refers to it as a “conjecture” (1986c, 728).
 At some earlier points, he seems to think that sufficiently clear-headed reflection on what goes into translation will suffice to make the idea at least plausible.
-All that can be required of a method of translation is that it enables us to get along with the speakers of the other language, why should there not be more than one way to do it?
+All that can be required of a method of translation is that it enables us to get along with the speakers of the other language: why should there not be more than one way to do it?

-Arguments have been offered for holophrastic indeterminacy based on the idea of underdetermination of theory by evidence.
-Perhaps there is determinate translation of observation sentences, and thus observation categoricals.
-Still, if two distinct theories are compatible with all truths stated in observational terms, surely we could plausibly attribute either theory to the speaker of the other language?
-The weakness of this kind of argument is that translation must presumably preserve more than links between sentences and stimulations, as captured by observation sentences; it must also preserve links among sentences, such that accepting one sentence makes a speaker of the language more or less likely to accept another.
+Arguments have been offered for holophrastic indeterminacy based on the idea of underdetermination of theory by evidence (by Quine himself in his 1970) .
+Perhaps there is determinate translation of observation sentences, and thus of observation categoricals.
+Still, if each two distinct theories is compatible with all observational truths, surely we could plausibly attribute either theory to the speaker of the other language.
+The weakness of this kind of argument is that translation must presumably preserve more than links between sentences and stimulations, as captured by observation sentences; it must also preserve links among sentences, links which make it more or less likely that a person who accepts a given sentence will also accept another.
 Could there be methods of translation which preserved both kinds of links but nevertheless yielded different results?
 Quine’s term “conjecture” seems apt.

 Given the interpretation advanced in section 3, above, indeterminacy is not crucial for Quine’s rejection of the sort of use that Carnap makes of the idea of analyticity.
 He has other arguments on that score, as we saw.
-More generally, indeterminacy is not a crucial part of Quine’s overall view.
-(His coming to speak of it as conjectural, while not abandoning other parts of his philosophy, suggests that he agrees.)
-If we were sure that translation is determinate, we could perhaps use the idea to define a notion of synonymy, as suggested in section 3.
+More generally, on the interpretation advanced here, indeterminacy is not a crucial part of Quine’s overall view.
+His coming to speak of it as conjectural, while not questioning other parts of his philosophy, suggests that he would accept this.
+If we were sure that translation is determinate, we could perhaps use the idea to define a notion of synonymy.
 (Agnosticism here favours the contrary position.)
 And, as Quine has indicated, we could then define the meaning of an expression as the set of synonymous expressions.
 Such a notion of meaning might make some difference.
 It might, for example, provide a criterion of identity which enabled us to accept beliefs as entities.
-It will not, however, play the most important roles in which philosophers have cast the idea of meaning.
-In particular, it will not play a role in the explanation of how we understand our language, or of how communication between persons functions in successful discourse.
+It would not, however, play the most important roles in which philosophers have cast the idea of meaning.
+In particular, it would not play a role in the explanation of how we understand our language, or of how communication between persons takes place.

 In the 1930s and 1940s, many scientifically-oriented philosophers tended to assume some form of Logical Empiricism.
-One important aspect of Quine’s influence on the course of philosophy is that he called that view or nexus of views into question.
+One important aspect of Quine’s influence on the course of philosophy is that he called that view or nexus of views into question (see section 3, above).
 Some of his criticisms are detailed and technical.
-His target, however, was not a detail but the fundamental ideas of the view, notably that there is a distinction between analytic truths and synthetic truths which can account for a priori truth.
-After Quine’s work of the early 1950s, philosophers, even those who did not accept his detailed arguments, could no longer take it for granted that some form of Logical Empiricism is correct.
-This was a very major change.
+His target, however, was not a technical detail but the fundamental idea of Logical Empiricism, that there is a distinction between analytic truths and synthetic truths which can account for a priori truth.
+After Quine’s work of the early 1950s, philosophers, even those who did not accept his detailed arguments could no longer take it for granted that some form of Logical Empiricism is correct.
+This was a very major change among scientifically-oriented philosophers.

-Quine’s criticism of Logical Empiricism was examined in section 3, especially 3.2.
-That discussion also indicated that Quine's positive views are quite different from those of the Logical Empiricists in two very general (and connected) ways.
-First, Quine rejects the idea of a sharp distinction between philosophy on the one hand and empirical science on the other hand.
+Quine’s rejection of Logical Empiricism leads him to two (connected) views which have been extremely influential.
+First, he rejects the idea of a distinction between philosophy on the one hand and empirical science on the other hand.
 To the contrary: he sees philosophy as essentially in the same line of work as science, but mostly concerned with more theoretical and abstract questions.
 This is an integral part of his naturalism.
-Second, his criticism of Carnap opens the way for something that might be called metaphysics: for very general reflections on the nature of the world, based on the best scientific knowledge that we have and on claims about how that knowledge might be organized so as to maximize its objectivity and clarity.
+Second, his criticism of Carnap, and of the Principle of Tolerance in particular, opens the way for something that might be called metaphysics: for very general reflections on the nature of the world, based on the best scientific knowledge that we have and on claims about how that knowledge might be organized so as to maximize its objectivity and clarity.

-Both of these Quinean points, his naturalism and his acceptance of something like metaphysics, correspond to very important developments within analytic philosophy over the past half-century.
-We cannot know to what extent these developments would have taken place even without Quine's work; it is, however, hard to resist the idea that his influence has at least played a significant role.
+Both of these Quinean views, his naturalism and his acceptance of something like metaphysics, correspond to very important developments within analytic philosophy over the past half-century.
+His influence has surely played a significant role here.
 (In the case of metaphysics, in particular, it is notable that two leading figures, Saul Kripke and David Lewis, were students of Quine’s.)
-For the most part, however, those doctrines have taken on forms that Quine himself would be strongly opposed to.
+For the most part, however, those Quinean doctrines have led to work to which Quine himself would be strongly opposed.

 In the case of naturalism, many philosophers have welcomed the idea that they are free to use concepts and results drawn from empirical science.
 Fewer have accepted that philosophy should also be constrained by scientific standards of clarity, of evidence, and of explanatoriness.
 The result is that while views which claim to accept naturalism are common, those which accept Quine’s standards of what counts as reputable naturalistic philosophy are not.

-The case of metaphysics is similar.
-Quine does accept that the philosopher is in a position to make very general claims about the world (that there are sets but not properties, for example).
-In his hands, such claims are answerable to the idea of a total system of our scientific knowledge, regimented so as to maximize clarity and system.
+The case of metaphysics is similar but perhaps more extreme.
+Quine accepts that the philosopher is in a position to make very general claims about the world (that there are sets but not properties, for example).
+In his hands, such claims are answerable to the idea of a total system of our scientific knowledge, regimented so as to maximize clarity and systematicity.
 Many philosophers have welcomed the freedom to speculate about the nature of the world but have not accepted Quine’s constraints on the process.
-The result is a flourishing of metaphysics, often based on ordinary (unregimented) language or on the deliverances of ‘intuition’; much of this work would be anathema to Quine.
+The result is a flourishing of metaphysics, often based on ordinary (unregimented) language or on the alleged deliverances of ‘intuition’; much of this work would be anathema to Quine.
+(See Rosen 2014.)

 On the one hand, then, Quine’s work has been extremely influential and has done much to shape the course of philosophy in the second-half of the twentieth century and into the twenty-first.
 On the other hand, much of the work directly or indirectly influenced by Quine is of a sort that he would have thought quite misguided.

-See the link in the Other Internet Resources to the list of writings of Quine compiled by Eddie Yeghiayan.
-See also the bibliography in Hahn, Edwin, and Paul Arthur Schilpp, 1986, The Philosophy of W. V. Quine, (Peru, IL: Open Court; second, expanded edition, 1998) which is complete up to 1997.
+- See also the bibliography in Edwin Hahn and Paul Arthur Schilpp (eds.), 1986, The Philosophy of W. V. Quine, Peru, IL: Open Court; second, expanded edition, 1998, which is complete up to 1997.